 Many Kodiaq reviews have compared the Kodiaq to more common competitors, with one also addressing the entry-level Kodiaq’s ‘small’ 1.4L engine and explaining how it more than holds its own against SUVs with larger (more fuel hungry) engines.

-Others back-up the common mantra that this is the best possible option on the market today.
+Others back-up the common mantra that this is the best possible option on the market today, whether for private use or as part of a corporate fleet.

 Basically, it comes down to this: If you want a medium large SUV that has more mod cons than anything else in the sub-$80k sector and delivers the best practicality of anything around, for the best money, then this car cries out for your attention.